DinaTaklit/Full-Stack-Web-Development-Capstone-Project/README.md

 ### GET /movies

-- Require the 'get:movies' permission
+- Require the `get:movies` permission
 - Returns a list of movies

 ```json